 -

-Flexi means that the Interrail lasts for an overall period of either 1 month (for the 3, 5 or 7-day passes) or 2 months (for the 10 & 15-day passes), starting on any date you specify, but you only get 3, 5, 7, 10 or 15 days of unlimited travel within that period.
-You 'spend' each day of unlimited travel by writing the date in one of the boxes printed on your pass.
+Flexi means that the Interrail lasts for an overall period of either 1 month (for the 4, 5 or 7-day passes) or 2 months (for the 10 & 15-day passes), starting on any date you choose, but you only get 4, 5, 7, 10 or 15 days of unlimited travel within that period.
+You can 'spend' each day of unlimited travel on any date you like within that 1 or 2 months.
+They do not have to be consecutive.

 -